lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 7. Moving to EC2.
 We first have to create the security group, then subscribe to the required AMI from the [AWS Marketplace](https://aws.amazon.com/marketplace/) and then we have to launch the instance.

-   Go to the security group tab in the EC2 console and enter the following rules:
+   Go to the security group tab check that rules are conform below values:

    Inbound
    `All traffic | All | All | Anywhere | “0.0.0.0/0” / “::/0”`